HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 Commonly all information is contained in an entry’s resource (i.e., information is passed by value).
 For example, an `Observation` resource usually contains all information regarding that observation.

 However, in some cases the information of a resource may best be conveyed by reference rather than being self-contained.
 When exchanging a resource by reference, an entry’s `fullUrl` is populated with an uri from which the full content of the resource may be retrieved.
-Additionally, the entry’s resource attribute contains at least the `resourceType` and `id` of the resource while the method value in an entry’s request attribute must be appropriately populated.
+Additionally, the entry’s resource attribute contains at least the `resourceType` and `id` of the resource while the method value in an entry’s request attribute SHALL be appropriately populated.

 If information is exchanged by reference, the `fullUrl` reference could be to a resource already persisted in a FHIR Server having a data store with long-term persistance.
 Alternatively, the reference could be to a temporary data store with a lifecycle of the content exchange session and managed by the Hub with a FHIR retrieve endpoint.